Pavel Batov: World War II

 In June 1941, Batov was in command of the 9th Separate Rifle Corps, which comprised the 106th and 156th Rifle Divisions and the 32nd Cavalry Division, with a total strength of about 35,000 men.
 This corps was the only major Red Army formation in the Crimea at the outbreak of Operation Barbarossa, and Batov had arrived at its headquarters in Simferopol just two days earlier.
 Later in 1941, he was made deputy commander of the 51st Army, and following the evacuation of that army from the Kerch Peninsula he rose again to full command.
 Although the Crimea had been lost, Batov was exonerated by Stalin.

 In January 1942, he joined the Bryansk Front as commander of the 3rd Army, and later as deputy commander for training of the Front, under Lt.
 Gen. K. K. Rokossovski.
-Rokossovski noted that Batov preferred active command to "sit[ing] in the headquarters", and that his current role was "a burden" to him.
+Rokossovski noted that Batov preferred active command to "sitting in the headquarters", and that his current role was "a burden" to him.
 Batov and Rokossovski formed a professional and personal bond that would last beyond the latter's death in 1968, and Batov would continue to serve under Rokossovski's command until the end of the war.

 On October 22, 1942, Batov was moved to command of the 4th Tank Army on the approaches to Stalingrad, replacing Mjr.
 Gen. V.D.
 Kryuchenkin.
 This army, soon renamed the 65th Army, formed part of Rokossovski's Don Front.
 Batov remained in command of 65th Army for the duration.
 He helped to plan the Soviet counteroffensive, Operation Uranus, providing key intelligence to Gen. Zhukov regarding the boundaries between German and Romanian forces.
 His army formed a key strike force in this offensive, and the subsequent Operation Ring, which reduced and defeated the encircled Axis forces.
 Rokossovski later wrote:

 [He] displayed fine initiative with an improvised mobile task force...
 By striking at the enemy's flank and rear, the task force ensured the swift advance of the other units.